rejner/webpage-categorization/README.md

  - The codebase needs to be refactored and cleaned up eventually, after that, the documentation will be updated accordingly.
  - The codebase is not fully tested, more tests need to be written.
  - Database migrations are not fully automated, they need to be run manually.
+ - If the request fails with a "No workers available" error, but the worker service is running and models were already downloaded, try to send the request again a few times.
+This issue has been observed only on the debug configuration and it is caused by the error in the database connection.
+This issue was not experienced on the production configuration, but it is possible that it can happen there as well.
+We will try to fix this issue in the near future.